 For someone with Crohn’s, this can help reduce the swelling that causes so many symptoms.

-Immunomodulators include immunosuppressants and immunostimulants.
-Immunosuppressants inhibit the body’s immunity, but immunity suppression can also put the body at higher risk for cancers and other diseases.
+Immunomodulators include drugs that are immunosuppressants and immunostimulants.
+Immunosuppressants inhibit the body’s immunity, but immunity suppression can also put the body at higher risk for other diseases.

 Immunostimulants increase or “stimulate” the body’s immune system, which encourages the body to begin fighting illness.